College of Pharmacy Research Forum

-- Review Teams will meet in the MICHIGAN Room at their assigned time to receive their poster review rubrics and then as a team will begin the review of the assigned posters.
+- Review Teams will meet at their assigned time to receive their poster review rubrics and then as a team will begin the review of the assigned posters.

 - Rubrics for poster presentations and advanced preparation can be accessed HERE.